 Lung cancer is the leading cause of all cancer deaths in the United States.
 There are two classifications of lung cancer.
-The diagnosis of Non-Small Cell Lung Cancer (NSCLC) or Small Cell Lung Cancer (SCLC) is made based on the type of cells that are present, and how they look under a microscope.
-The cells in each of these classes of lung cancer behave in very different ways, and therefore are treated differently.
+The diagnosis of Non-Small Cell Lung Cancer (NSCLC) or Small Cell Lung Cancer (SCLC) is based on the type of cells present, and how they look under a microscope.
+The cells in each of these classes of lung cancer behave in very different ways and therefore are treated differently.

 Non-Small Cell Lung Cancer is the most common kind of cancer.
 It doesn’t grow as quickly as Small Cell Lung Cancer.
-This classification of cancer includes three sub-types including:
+This classification of cancer includes three sub-types:

 Squamous Cell Carcinoma

 Large Cell Carcinoma